sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

     <span class="virtual-br"></span>

-    > NOTE: We do not recommend storing secrets in the repository itself.
-TODO
+    > NOTE: We do not recommend storing secrets in the repository itself - instead, consider leveraging [Kubernetes's Secret objects](https://kubernetes.io/docs/concepts/configuration/secret).

 - Clone your fork using the repository's URL.